PabloLec/insta_newspaper/README.md

 ## Usage

 - `insta_newspaper new_post -n SELECTED_NAMES [-h]`
   Main command to scrap image(s) and post it on IG.
 Just replace [SELECTED_NAMES] by one or more newspaper names.
-Names are separated by spaces, you can only input part of the names, the utility will look inside reference for matches.
+Names must be separated by spaces, you can also only input part of the names, the utility will look inside reference for matches.
-  Add `-h`to start a headless Gecko driver.
+  Add `-h` to start a headless Gecko driver.
 No Firefox window will be displayed.

 - `insta_newspaper save_cookies`
   A Firefox window will be displayed and you will be prompted to log in manually to Instagram.
 Then, you can press any key in terminal to close Firefox and store your cookies.

 - `insta_newspaper login`
   Simply opens a Firefox window and automatically logs you in.
-This may be useful to mange your account for example.
+This may be useful to manage your account for example.